-- Unsecured exposure risk, amortisation profile risk, underwriting risk, fraud risk; - · Reduction in the amount of NHG-eligible collateral; and - · Default of the WEW or the WEW losing government backing
+- Unsecured exposure risk, amortisation profile risk, underwriting risk, fraud risk; and - Reduction in the amount of NHG-eligible collateral.

 The properties securing the mortgage loans are valued either by independent valuers and based on full internal inspection of the property, or by (model) desktop valuations, which are validated by a valuation agent.
 All valuation reports must comply with the terms and conditions of the NHG (in order to become NHG-eligible).
-In case of a newly build property, the property value is derived from the cost of the new build property (construction costs plus the land purchase price).
+In case of a newly built property, the property value is derived from the cost of the new built property (construction costs plus the land purchase price).
 The values of the collateral are indexed on a quarterly basis using regional property price indices, resulting in indexed property values.